-Risk Event Mitigation Measures Failure to manage historical contamination.
+Risk Event Mitigation Measures The greatest risks associated with this activity are health and safety issues, particularly for users of the parks and reserves.
+These risks are mitigated through compliance with standards and regular inspections and assessment.
+Failure to manage historical contamination.
 Current Water quality monitoring.
 All known sites on hazard register.
 Proposed Develop Management Plan.
 Increased monitoring.
-Earthquake (1:400) causes significant damage to buildings/structures located on park and reserve lands.
-Current Design Standards.
-Seismic testing and strengthening.
-Business Continuity Planning (BCP).
-Evacuation plans.
-Proposed Develop and review BCP Ineffective stakeholder engagement e.g. iwi, Historic Places Trust, community groups Current The Council holds regular hui with iwi.
-The Council's GIS software includes layers identifying cultural heritage sites and precincts.
+A major potential risk is significant damage to buildings/structures/facilities located on park and reserve lands from earthquakes.
+Current Council mitigates this risk by meeting appropriate design standards for its buildings and facilities.
+Older buildings are currently being assessed for their earthquake risk and, where needed and appropriate, will be upgraded.
+We also have building evacuation plans in place.
+Proposed Develop and review Business Continuity Plans.
+There is a potential risk from ineffective stakeholder engagement (e.g. iwi, Historic Places Trust, community groups).
+Current Council holds regular hui with iwi.
+Council undertakes regular engagement and

+Risk Event Mitigation Measures consultation with its communities and user groups.
+Council's GIS software includes layers identifying cultural heritage sites and precincts.
 Council staff apply for Historic Places Trust authorities when these known sites are at risk of damage or destruction.
 LGA requirements, project management processes and Council's consultation guidelines are followed.
 Proposed Need to adopt communications plans for major projects to ensure iwi and stakeholders are engaged in our processes.
 Failure of utilities servicing parks and reserves.
 No current or proposed mitigation measures.
-Failure to manage significant historic buildings or sites in accordance with legislation.
-Current
+Failure to manage significant historic buildings or Current sites in accordance with legislation.
+Training.
+Database.

-· Training.

-· Database.

 Plaques on buildings.
 Building inspections.
 Consultants.